ophub/amlogic-s9xxx-armbian/build-armbian/documents/README.md

 ### 5.3 Customize the default system configuration

-The configuration information of the default system is recorded in the [model_database.conf](../armbian-files/common-files/etc/model_database.conf) file, the `BUILD` value of the system to be compiled is set to `yes`, and the `BOARD` name must be unique.
+The configuration information of the default system is recorded in the [model_database.conf](../armbian-files/common-files/etc/model_database.conf) file, the `BOARD` name must be unique.

+Where the value of `BUILD` is `yes`, it is the system of some boxes packed by default, and these boxes can be used directly.
+The default value is `no`, and these unpacked boxes need to download the same `FAMILY` packaged system (it is recommended to download the `5.15/5.4` kernel system).
+After writing to `USB`, you can open the `boot partition on USB` on the computer, modify the `dtb name of FDT` in the `/boot/uEnv.txt` file, and other boxes in the adaptation list.

 It is specified by the `-b` parameter when compiling `locally`, and specified by the `armbian_board` parameter when compiling in `Actions` of github.com.

-In general, you only need to compile the general system.
-Other boxes in the same family can refer to the configuration file information table and use it by modifying the `dtb` value in `/boot/uEnv.txt`.
+Use `-b all` to pack all devices where `BUILD` is `yes`.
+When packaging with the specified `BOARD` parameter, no matter `BUILD` is `yes` or `no`, it can be packaged, for example: `-b r68s_s905x3-tx3_s905l3a-cm311`

 ## 6. Save the system